How Can I Improve My Mental Health Without Therapy?

 - Adjust approaches based on early results

-- Seek support from friends or family
+- Get support from friends or family

 Month 2-3: Integration

-- Incorporate successful strategies into daily routine
+- Build successful strategies into daily routine

 - Address any obstacles or challenges